BaptisteRoseau/BestPractices/productivity.md

 ### TODO_CODE - Set up your IDE

-Look for a setup tutorial and best practices on the internet to find the best features or plugins of your IDE.
+Look for a set-up tutorial and best practices on the internet to find the best features or plugins of your IDE.

 If your team uses a standard for formatting or linting, add the tools that enforce those standard to your IDE.
 Some may be simple warnings, others can format all your code when saving.